Topics Map > Communication and Collaboration > Publish.illinois.edu (PIE)

 If all the DNS changes are complete, you should be able to immediately visit your site on your custom domain.

 It is recommended that all Publish websites support SSL.
 Without an SSL certificate, users visiting your website via https will receive an error message and may not be able to access your content.
+Custom domains within illinois.edu will be automatically added to a Publish SSL certificate within 7 days of assigning the custom domain.
 Please see https://answers.illinois.edu/illinois/pie-ssl for information about requesting SSL certificates for custom domains on Publish or visit PIE-SSL Certificate request for Custom Domains to request a certificate.